|

 Wolfram had always made of point of being friendly towards the

-men who guarded the gates of both the city and the castleyou
+men who guarded the gates of both the city and the castleYou

-that his diligence would be rewarded now.
+feeling that his diligence would be rewarded now.

 Luckily there was only one guard on duty in the castle gatehouse,

 and it was a man he knew well.
-"Good evening Torul!"

-he said heartily.
-"I hear you have had some fun and games
+you have had some fun and games today!
+I thought you might welcome

-And he slammed a jug of ale down on the table.
+a quart..."
+He slammed a jug of ale down on the table.

-Torul looked around furtively.
-But there was no sign of the Captain
+Torul looked around furtively, but there was no sign of the Captain

-what it has been like today."
+it has been like today."

 "They are saying someone attacked one of the elves."

 "They are?
-Gods, news travels fast
+Gods, news travels fast..."
+Torul looked

 was safe to talk.
 "Yes.
 Someone attacked one of the elves